 In the first step, they to use color-coding in their materials so you can prioritize the most important information.
 This has the effect of streamlining the information you need, and is awesome for visual learners.
 I loved this aspect of the prep materials.
 At the next level, Smart Bar Prep uses resources that allow you to optimize your learning experience through the use of cognitive science and adaptive learning.
 Finally, you use real questions from bar exams to drill and practice your knowledge, which I really liked as there is no better source of practice than previously used real questions.
 I found this methodology to be particularly effective for material comprehension and retention.
 Now let’s break down the study materials in more detail.

 These sheets offer a condensed breakdown of the legal issues and black letter law on each subject.
-They’re built as quick hit sheets to help with memorization, with the rules often being bunched together based on what might possibly be tested together.
-As in their priority outline, you will find the color-coded High/Medium/Low priority rating to help you quickly identify the importance of each rule.
+They’re built as quick-hit sheets to help with memorization, with the rules often being bunched together based on what might possibly be tested together.
+As with their priority outline, you will find the color-coded High/Medium/Low priority rating to help you quickly identify the importance of each rule.
 Again, I really liked this feature, making it possible for me to quickly spot the areas most tested so I could target my studying accordingly.
 I actually used the Smart Sheets a lot more that I originally thought I would, due to the clarity in which the rules were presented.

-Sorted from the most to the least tested, these charts provide information regarding how often each rule has appeared on the bar exam as well as how many questions you might expect to see for each topic.
+Sorted from the most to the least tested, these charts provide information regarding how often each rule has appeared on the bar exam, as well as how many questions you might expect to see for each topic.
 The presentation of this information includes the use of bar graphs so you can quickly visualize how often each item is tested.

 In my opinion, it is not much more than a recap of what you’ll find in the Priority Outlines and Smart Sheets; it is just delivered in a different format.
 As a result, I didn’t find myself referring to it often, but I can see where others might find it as a useful tool.
 With that said, I did like that these frequency charts provided page numbers of the Priority Outlines for cross-referencing, making it very easy to locate the subjects in those outlines.